NedaAlip/Chest-Xray-Pneumonia-Classification/README.md

-# Pneumonia-Detection-CNN-EfficientNet
+# Chest X-ray Pneumonia Classification
-Deep learning project for pneumonia detection from chest X-ray images using a CNN and EfficientNet-B0 in PyTorch.
+Deep learning project for pneumonia detection from chest X-ray images using a Resnet and EfficientNet-B0 in PyTorch.

 # Chest X-ray Pneumonia Classification